MicroGridsPy/MicroGridsPy/docs/source/interface.rst

 This first section of the GUI is designed to configure the key aspects of your project's timeline and financial settings.
 Users can specify the total duration of the project in years and set the discount rate as a decimal to impact the actuarial considerations of the costs, which will influence the selection and sizing of the mini-grid technologies.
-In the *Optimization Setup*,' users can tailor essential parameters to fit project's analytical model.
-This includes setting the time resolution in periods per year and choosing your optimization goal between net present cost and operation cost, with the former focusing on both investment and operation costs and the latter on operational expenses with an option to limit capital expenditure.
+In the *Optimization Setup*, users can tailor essential parameters to fit project's analytical model.
+This includes setting the **Time Resolution** in periods per year and choosing the **Optimization goal** between net present cost and operation cost, with the former focusing on both investment and operation costs and the latter on operational expenses with an option to limit capital expenditure.
 The *Time Resolution* field can be adjusted to impact the accuracy of the results.
 It requires careful consideration, especially when integrating external time series data, to ensure matching resolution.